G-bot987/G-bot987/README.md

 ### Hi there 👋
 [Portfolio](https://portfolio-g-bot987.vercel.app/ "https://portfolio-g-bot987.vercel.app/") [Linkedin](https://www.linkedin.com/in/georgia-h-b48434150/ "https://www.linkedin.com/in/georgia-h-b48434150/")

-# Colaborators and enquiries
+# collaborating and enquiries

 Please contact me on Linkedin, I accept all invitations to connect, well...  almost all

 # Bio

-Experienced Full stack web developer. competent with; NextJS, React, React.Native for IOS and Android, TypeScript, JavaScript, Node.JS, MySQL, MongoDB, Docker, IORedis, Redux, Gitbash, Sublime Merge and Deis.
-My current role has allowed me to develop exceptional diagnostical skills coupled with my strong core programming princples; front end , back end and mobile development roles are well within my comfrot zone.
-My role as a support developer has given me experiene fixing bugs of varying complexity using technologies such as Insomnia, Redux Devtools and Android Studio.
+Experienced Full stack web developer. competent with; Angular, NextJS, React, React.Native for IOS and Android, TypeScript, JavaScript, Node.JS, MySQL, MongoDB, Docker, IORedis, Redux, Gitbash, Sublime Merge and Deis.
+Extensive agency experience across multiple employers.
+Currently working with Angular and previously with React.
+With previous experience as a Support Develop I've developed exceptional diagnostical skills coupled with my strong core programming princples; front end , back end and mobile development roles are well within my comfrot zone.
+WIth a nuanced understanding of bug fixing to a varying degrees of complexity I'm confident with using technologies such as Insomnia, Redux Devtools and Android Studio.
 <!--
 **G-bot987/G-bot987** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.